M. Chandran (footballer)

 Datuk Chandran Mutveeran, popularly known as M. Chandran (4 May 1942 – 28 September 2019), was a Malaysian footballer.

 Playing and coaching career

 As a player, he mainly played for Selangor FA, winning trophies for his team and establishing himself as the playmaker.
+He together with the late Abdul Ghani Minhat also helped Selangor to become runners-up in the 1967 Asian Champion Club Tournament.